remy/remysharp.com/public/blog/dont-like-open-source.md

 There *is* this weird pressure to get a "name" in our industry.
 But fuck, seriously, **you are amazing**.
 You work hard and you should be proud of your work irrespective of whether others can see it in the open.

-You come first, not your code or someone's project: you.
+You come first, not your code or someone else's project: you.

 For me, my family comes first.
 Work and code isn't even a distant second.
 It's taken me many years of working silly hard and silly hours to work that out.
-But it's true.
+Now that I understand that, life is better.